Riley-Py/UWaterloo-Work/U11 - Making Decisions/Overview.md

-- *Decision-making*: Mental actvities that
+- *Decision-making*: Mental activities that take place in choosing among alternatives
+- *Uncertainty*: Not knowing what will happen after the decision is made
+- *Rational decision making*: Considering relevant goals and prin